 ABOUT THE AUTHOR

-Onalytica customer success.
-Jack loves the internet, dutch golden age art, baking, live music and awful/excellent fashion choices, depending on who you ask...
+Jack is in charge of Onalytica's training & education programs to help marketing & comms professionals get skilled & knowledgeable in the world of influencers.
+He loves internet culture, Dutch golden age art, baking, live music and awful/excellent fashion choices, depending on who you ask...